 Poetry, Prose, and Drama

-Plays are one of the fundamental forms of creative writing.
-By the time people learned to read, Dickens was writing novels (prose), which they read avidly at home (often aloud, to the family), but they still went to the theater for Drama.
+Plays are one of the three main forms of literature.
+Until the Industrial Revolution (c.
+1760-1840) they were the only form most people knew.
+Then paper mills made paper cheap, people learned to read, and Dickens wrote romantic novels (in prose), which they enjoyed at home—often read aloud, to the family, But they still went to the theater for Drama.
 Why read plays?
 They played parlor games instead, read poetry and prose.
-Then the movies came along.
-Play reading never caught on, and we became dramatically illiterate.
+Then the movies came along, and Drama fell by the wayside.

 Most of what we read these days is prose; poetry is rarely read but omnipresent in our ears (song lyrics), but unless we go to the theatre (and we don’t), We Don’t Know Drama.